 2. Select or deselect the Persistent Protection option.

 When recipients receive an email with a .tdf.html file, even if they are a plugin user, they will need to view the file in Virtru's Secure Reader.
 Once the file is unlocked in the Secure Reader, they will have the option to download the file.
 If downloaded, the file will remain in the .tdf.html format.

 Any time this user or another party tries to open the downloaded .tdf.html file, they will be forced to authenticate in their web browser prior to seeing the secure file in Virtru's Secure Reader.
 Unauthorized users will not be granted access.
 This is how Virtru is able to persistently protect the file regardless of where the file is stored.

 While files protected with PFP are only viewable in Secure Reader today, Virtru provides guidance to users attempting to access protected files in 3rd party cloud services like OneDrive, Google Drive, and Dropbox.
 Users are notified that the file they are attempting to access is a Virtru Secure File and are directed to Secure reader to view.

 Request Access Workflow

 Although Virtru PFP restricts access to only authorized users, new (unauthorized) users are allowed to request access to a file.
 If someone requests access to a file you own, you will receive an email notification from Virtru.
-Access is then managed through the Virtru Dashboard.
-Our Request Access Workflow article covers how to approve, deny and manage these requests in your Virtru Dashboard.
+Access is then managed through the Virtru Control Center.
+Our Request Access Workflow article covers how to approve, deny and manage these requests in your Virtru Control Center.

 To ensure a file remains protected no matter where it goes or who shares it, Virtru has introduced the concept of Re-Shared Attachments with Persistent Protection.
 A file with Persistent Protection becomes a re-shared attachment when someone other than the original owner shares the file.
 Any user who is not the original file owner is unable to change the privacy settings on the file that is being shared.